 If an individual could benefit from more information when visiting a location, looking at something or performing a task, then AR can provide specific information in particular circumstances.
 For instance, if your municipality manages a historical site, you could provide virtually guided tours via an AR app, with presentations triggered when the visitor arrives at key locations.

 Augmented reality technology is great for providing a digital overlay that sits atop a live video image.
 These AR graphics are often used in conjunction with assembly instructions, mapping apps and car user manuals.

-These are just a few of the many applications for AR.
+These are just a few of the many applications of AR.
 If you’re ready to begin using augmented reality technology for your business, turn to SevenTablet’s team of mobile app developers in Dallas, Houston and Austin.
 We work with clients in the Texas Triangle and nationwide, building innovative apps that integrate AR and other technology.
 Contact us today to discuss your app development project.